Hi there; we’re Aim2D!

 a platform for brands that are serious about their success in China.
 A platform to help and encourage you to build better relationships with your Chinese consumers.

-We could pretend we didn’t hear that, but anyway, might we suggest you Google or ??? the word Guanxi.
+We could pretend we didn’t hear that, but anyway, might we suggest you surf for the word Guanxi.
+Europe might run on coffee, China runs on connections.
+And tea!

 But first, a few self generated questions to get you started: